mattermost/mattermost-plugin-zoom/docs/usage/start-meetings.md

 ## Slash Command

-You can also start a meeting in any chat window by typing `/zoom start`
+You can also start a meeting in any chat window by typing `/zoom start`.